Tenth Acre Farm

 • Resources

-Home / Article / What to Plant Now: October Garden Guide
+Home / Article / October Garden Guide: Planning, Planting, and More

-What to Plant Now: October Garden Guide - It’s fall!
-Whether you planted a fall garden or are putting your garden to bed for the winter, there are plenty of tasks to keep you busy in October.
-Here are some ideas for managing your garden this month.
+October Garden Guide: Planning, Planting, and More - Whether you planted a fall garden or are putting your garden to bed for the season, here's what to do in October.

 It’s fall!
 Whether you planted a fall garden or are putting your garden to bed for the winter, there are plenty of tasks to keep you busy in October.